 There are several reasons why the syllabus statement is critical.
 The statement both normalizes the accommodation process and helps create a positive and welcoming environment for students with disabilities.
 It also creates a collaborative environment for providing legally mandated accommodations.
 Lastly, it is a tangible reminder for students who need the accommodations that arrangements must be made with sufficient lead time to ensure successful implementation.

 Below is a sample of a syllabus statement.

-If you have a disability and need accommodations, please register with the Disability Resources and Educational Services (DRES) office or the National Center on Deafness (NCOD).
+If you have a disability and need accommodations, please register with the Disability Resources and Educational Services (DRES) office or the NCOD: Deaf and Hard of Hearing Services department.
 The DRES office is located in Bayramian Hall 110 and can be reached at (818) 677-2684.
-NCOD is located on Bertrand Street in Jeanne Chisholm Hall and can be reached at (818) 677-2611.
+NCOD: Deaf and Hard of Hearing Services is located on Bertrand Street in Jeanne Chisholm Hall and can be reached at (818) 677-2611.
 If you would like to discuss your need for accommodations, please contact me to set up an appointment.

 Provide access to classroom and course materials